The Futures Premium and Rice Market Efficiency in Prewar Japan: A Historical Review of the Rice Markets in Japan

-When the Meiji government declared a new regime in 1868, Tokugawa Yoshinobu, the last {\it Shogun}, initiated a civil war.
-Because the internal conflict ended in 1869, the new government had consolidated its foundation.
-From then on, the Japanese economy developed in the Meiji period (1868 to 1912).
-In 1869, the Meiji government forbade the Dojima rice exchange to trade in futures because it considered the activity to be gambling.
+The Meiji government declared a new regime in 1868.
+The following year, the Meiji government forbade the Osaka rice futures market to trade because it considered the activity to be gambling.
 Rice traders requested the government to reopen the futures market.
-The government permitted the Dojima rice exchange to resume futures trading in 1871 (see \citet[pp.26--40]{tsugawa1990sod}).
+The government permitted the rice futures market in Osaka to resume trading in 1871 (see \citet[pp.26--40]{tsugawa1990sod}).
 In the same period, rice traders in Tokyo sought to establish another rice futures market, and two rice futures markets were set up in Tokyo.
-First, Hachirouemon Mitsui, a wealthy merchant in Tokyo, began futures rice trading through his company, {\it Bouekishousha}, in 1871. {\it Chugai Shougyo Kaisha}, supported by representative merchants in Kagoshima, began rice futures trading in 1874.
-These two rice exchanges in Tokyo were unified in 1883 and were renamed Tokyo {\it Kome-Shoukaisho} (i.e., the Tokyo rice exchange) (see \citet[pp.27--36]{tge2003htg}).
-The two major exchanges in Tokyo and Osaka have led the rice futures markets in prewar Japan since the 1880s.
+First, Hachirouemon Mitsui, a wealthy merchant in Tokyo, began futures rice trading through his company, {\it Boueki Shosha}, in 1871. {\it Chugai Shogyo Kaisha}, supported by representative merchants in Kagoshima, began rice futures trading in 1874.
+These two rice futures markets in Tokyo were unified in 1883 and were renamed Tokyo {\it Kome-Shokaisho} (i.e., the Tokyo Rice Exchange).\footnote{See \citet[pp.27--36]{tge2003htg} for details.} The two major exchanges in Tokyo and Osaka led the rice futures markets before World War I I in Japan from the 1880s.

-At the same time, the government was directly promoting rice exports to earn foreign money.
-The rice market in Japan changed drastically along with increasing rice exports during the 1880s.
-Japan opened its ports to foreign trade in 1859.
-By the early 1880s, Japan was exporting primary commodities, particularly tea and silk, to Europe and the US.
-In the late 1880s, the volume of rice exported to Europe and the US increased rapidly because of an upturn in trade terms.
-The upturn was a consequence of the relatively lower price of silver than gold at that time when Japan continued to adopt the silver standard system until 1897 (see \citet[pp.18--20]{omameuda1993fpm}).
-However, the terms of overseas rice trading changed again in the 1890s.